veganaize/closure-compiler/Migrating-from-goog.modules-to-ES6-modules.md

     next to it.
 This new file should be a Closure module with the original Closure namespace and should `goog.require` the ES6 module and forward its exports.
-Remember that your `goog.require` returns an ES6 module object and you want to forward just one of its keys with `export = value.`
+Remember that your `goog.require` returns an ES6 module object and you want to forward just one of its keys with `exports = value.`
 1. Edit all ES6 module files that are using `goog.require` on the module namespace to instead use ES6 `import`.
 1. Delete the \*\_shim.js file and change any left over `goog.require`s in